SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 ```
 ssh -i <key.pem> ec2-user@<ec2-host>
 ```
-* From the host, log into the Solace CLI
+* From the host, log into the PubSub+ CLI
 ```
 sudo docker exec -it solace /usr/sw/loads/currentload/bin/cli -A
 ```